hathimanan/seekurify/SECURITY.md

    - Any functionality that could expose user data or system integrity.

 4. **Resolution:**
-   Once a vulnerability is confirmed, SEEKurify will:
+   Once a vulnerability is confirmed, Seekurify will:
    - Develop and test a fix.
    - Release an updated version with security patches.
    - Notify affected users if necessary.